Toyota Hilux pick-up review

 Reputation isn’t everything, but Toyota has been known as a maker of very durable products, and the Hilux in particular has always been an extremely tough and reliable vehicle.

-It’s really safety where things have improved for the 2016 Hilux, though.
-All models now come with seven airbags including curtain airbags and one for the driver’s knee.
-All models except the most basic single cab receive front and rear seatbelt pre-tensioners, while all double cab models get ISOFIX child seat mountings.
+It’s really safety where things have improved for the Hilux, though.
+The model range now offers seven airbags including curtain airbags and one for the driver’s knee, while all versions except the most basic single cab receive front and rear seatbelt pre-tensioners.
+Double cab models also get ISOFIX child seat mountings and front fog lights as standard.

-In terms of crash protection Euro NCAP is unlikely to get its hands on the Hilux to test for safety.
-But, given that Toyota is claiming the ladder-frame chassis is 20 per cent stronger than before, it should withstand big collisions better than the old car.
-Security-wise, all models get an alarm and immobilizer, although Active spec doesn’t receive a locking tailgate.
+In terms of crash protection, Euro NCAP awarded the standard Hilux only three stars for safety in 2016, although that rises to a full five-star score with Safety Sense fitted.
+Given that Toyota is claiming the ladder-frame chassis is 20% stronger than before, it should withstand big collisions better than the old car.
+Security-wise, all models get an alarm and immobiliser, although the Single Cab Wide Body version doesn’t receive a locking tailgate.

 The Hilux, like most pick-ups, feels pretty enormous when you’re trying to park it.
 Thankfully, all models except Active get a reversing camera as standard, although Nissan goes one better in the Navara with the 360-degree Around View Monitor.